1. What is balance insurance still due?

 False statements can lead to the invalidity of the contract.
 If, for example, you have had a serious illness, you will have to mention it.
 Because voluntarily cutting elements or not reporting them correctly can lead to a resolution of the policy by the insurer.

 In the past, those who had survived a serious illness, such as cancer, sometimes had to pay thousands of euros more for outstanding balance insurance.
 Because the one who runs a higher risk of dying before the full repayment of the mortgage loan must pay a surcharge.
-Since 2015, however, surprises can no longer exceed 1.25 times the basic premium.
+However, surprises can no longer exceed 1.25 times the basic premium.
 In addition, a new law provides additional guarantees for the one who has been cured of cancer for some time.
 For contracts concluded from February 1, 2020, your cancer-fighting past will no longer be able to be taken into account for the calculation of the health risk after a period of ten years.

 9. What if the insurer refuses to grant outstanding balance insurance?